 How do you come up with a price point that the client will buy and will increase your income?
 The truth is much simpler than you think.

-It comes down to one simple method to determine your pricing.
+It comes down to one simple method to figure out how to price yourself as a freelancer.

 Yes – make it up!
 Make up your pricing for every client.
 There is no formula, no rules, and no perfect way to do it.
 Instead, your pricing is made up based on a handful of criteria that I will explain in a moment.